MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

     The code does the following:

-    - Call the Mesh Cloud Scripting through the method named *ShowInputDialogToParticipantAsync()*.
-The arguments are the message you want to prompt the user with ("Ask Azure OpoenAI"), who you want to display the input dialog to (*args.Participant*).
+    - Call Mesh Cloud Scripting through the method named *ShowInputDialogToParticipantAsync()*.
+The arguments are the message you want to prompt the user with ("Ask Azure OpoenAI") and who you want to display the input dialog to (*args.Participant*).
     - When the input dialog pops up, check for errors.
     - Save whatever the participant typed in (the *result*) to *participantInput* as a String.

-## Send ChatGPT the result of the input dialog
+## Send GPT-3.5 Turbo the result of the input dialog

-The code below sends ChatGPT the result of the input dialog with instructions on how to respond with the current weather data.
+The code below sends the GPT-3.5 Turbo model the result of the input dialog with instructions on how to respond with the current weather data.

 1. Copy the code below: